PhDbuilds/phdblog/content/posts/Optimizing Learning with Anki and Obsidian.md

 draft: false
 ---
 ## Overview
-Time is definitely in short supply when you’re working full-time, a full-time cybersecurity classes, driving 45 minutes each way, and trying to keep up with your hobbies on the side.
+Time is definitely in short supply when you’re working full-time, going to college full-time, driving 45 minutes to work each way, and trying to keep up with your hobbies on the side.
 Over the years, I’ve tried a bunch of different learning hacks, but nothing beats spaced-repetition flashcards for locking in knowledge.
 And for flashcards, Anki is hands down my favorite.

  By working Anki into my daily study routine, I’ve noticed a huge boost in how fast I pick up new information and how long it actually stays in my brain.
 The spaced-repetition algorithm it uses is, in my opinion, top-tier.
-If you’re curious about the learning science behind all of this, I highly recommend reading _Ultralearning_ by Scott Young.
-It’s full of insights on how to optimize the way you learn—definitely keep an eye out for my upcoming review in the `./lib` section.
+If you’re curious about finding some great learning techniques, I highly recommend reading _Ultralearning_ by Scott Young.
+It’s full of insights on how to optimize the way you learn.
+I will be adding my review soon in the`./lib` section, so stay tuned for that.

 Even though using Anki is great, I found myself burning way too much time on the step where I take my notes and manually turn them into flashcards:
 ```